 As a successor to an architectural practice begun in 1920, Muhlenberg Greene Architects, Ltd. traces a lively, continuous history which mirrors, in any decade during that period, the then contemporary development occurring in Reading/Berks County Community.
 The past client list is rich in the names of the area’s major public and private institutions.
-All told, since its inception, the Firm lists to its credit over 3,500 commissions.
 Such local landmarks as Berks Heim, the Medical Arts Building and Stokesay Castle are products of the Firm’s historic past.

 Frederick A. Muhlenberg, Architect